Even in Sedona, Arizona, where gorgeous views are the norm, there are a few standouts. Devil’s Bridge is one of those exceptional spots.

 Surrounded by the stunning red rocks that the northern Arizona town is famous for, Devil’s Bridge offers a breathtaking experience for hikers.
 After a short climb up, there it is: Standing 54 tall and about 45 feet long, the natural rock bridge dominates the radiant landscape.

-Located in the Coconino National Forest on the northwestern side of Sedona off Highway 89A and Dry Creek Road, Devil’s Bridge is Sedona’s largest sandstone arch.
+Located in the Coconino National Forest on the northwestern side of Sedona off Highway 89A and Dry Creek Road, Devil’s Bridge is Sedona’s largest sandstone arch and one of its most popular hikes.
 It is unique for its bridge-like formation, as well as for the fact that you can walk out onto the top of the arch.

-The route to the bridge is rated as easy-to-moderate, and most fit hikers should be able to do it.
+The route to the bridge is rated as easy-to-moderate with an elevation gain of about 400 feet, and most fit hikers should be able to do it.
 Still, there are a few things that could present challenges.
-Here are 9 things to know before making the hike.
+Here are 10 things to know before making the hike.

 Regardless of the season, it seems, visitors in search of a thrill seek out Devil’s Bridge.
 Over the years, I have made the trek a number of times, including in the middle of the summer heat in July, after a dusting of snow in January, and most recently, during the warm fall weather of early November.
 On each return visit, the crowds had grown exponentially.